-- (c) cause any part of the detention centre to be searched and any thing found in it to be examined if there are reasonable grounds for believing that the thing - - (i) is of a kind referred to in paragraph (a)(ii); or - (ii) jeopardises or is likely to jeopardise the security or good order of the centre or the safety of persons in it. - (3) The person carrying out a search under subsection (2) may seize any thing found in the detention centre, whether in a detainee's possession or not, if that person believes on reasonable grounds that the thing is of a kind referred to in subsection (2)(a)(ii) or is likely to jeopardise the security or good order of the centre or the safety of persons in it. - (4) Any thing seized under subsection (3) must be dealt with in accordance with the regulations or instructions issued under section 124. - (5) If necessary, reasonable force may be used to carry out a search under subsection (2).
+- (2) The detention centre manager may - (a) . . . . . . . - (b) if in the manager's opinion it is necessary to do so in the interests of the security or good order of the detention centre, cause a detainee to submit to a search of, and the examination of, any thing in his or her possession or control; and - (c) cause any part of the detention centre to be searched and any thing found in it to be examined if there are reasonable grounds for believing that the thing - - (i) is a prohibited article; or - (ii) jeopardises or is likely to jeopardise the security or good order of the centre or the safety of persons in it. - (3) The person carrying out a search under subsection (2) may seize any thing found in the detention centre, whether in a detainee's possession or not, if that person believes on reasonable grounds that the thing is a prohibited article or is likely to jeopardise the security or good order of the centre or the safety of persons in it.

+- (4) Any thing seized under subsection (3) must be dealt with in accordance with the regulations or instructions issued under section 124. - (5) If necessary, reasonable force may be used to carry out a search under subsection (2).